Mark-Barr/hiring_challenge/README.md

 Ideally, you will create an api which can accessed by a remote application that provides access on a semi-atomic level to the synthetic population found within the data files.

 For more information on the dataset, please look [here](https://www.epimodels.org/midas/Rpubsyntdata1.do).
-In particular, this is the 2010 version 1 U.S. synthesized population of Arkansas.
+In particular, this is the 2010 Version 1 U.S. synthesized population of Arkansas.

 # simple consumer application

-The second application should consume the data provided by the other application, and doing something interesting with it.
+The second application should consume the data provided by the other application, and do something interesting with it.
 It should save the data in some sort of permanant data store (like a SQL DB), and display something.
 (We'll leave the something up to you, but it could be a simple web application that displays the data in a table, or a force directed graph relating various entities together.
 Use your imagination!)

 # need help?